jiegev5/PhyAug/room_localization/README.md

 ```

 ## dataset
-- We record three smartphones (Galaxy s7, Moto Z and Pixel 4) to record 20 rooms' ABS.
+- We use three smartphones (Galaxy s7, Moto Z and Pixel 4) to record 20 rooms' ABS.
 The training data is 10-minutes long, testing data is 2-minute long.
 The raw data is in `.pcm` format.
 - The original data set is downloadable from this [link](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/M1HDNT).
 - We provide the scripts to convert the `.pcm` files to the ABS feature and stored in `.pickle` file.
 - We suggest to create a `/data` folder and place the raw data and converted feature inside: